Arsenal of Defenses

 These defenses all rely on the specific facts of each individual case and which makes it all that more important to hire a lawyer who has significant experience with foreclosure defense law and who is passionate about aggressively representing your best interests.

-To find out more about foreclosures or to inquire about how our Florida foreclosure defense attorneys can help, contact us today for a FREE CONSULTATION at 855-55-ROSEN or through our online form.
+To find out more about foreclosures or to inquire about how our Florida foreclosure defense attorneys can help, contact us today for a consultation at 855-55-ROSEN or through our online form.
 Our country’s history is filled with examples of people who have struggled financially but then have gone on to become famously wealthy.
 They all reclaimed their part of the American Dream and we want to help you reclaim yours!
 Let the lawyers and staff of the Law Offices of Evan M. Rosen serve you!